Elkoumy/amun/README.md

 Amun uses a mathematically proven privacy model to balance the risk correlated with publishing process models and the utility after anonymization.
 Amun keeps all the traces and all the activities of a DFG.
-An emperical evaluation of Amun could be found our recent [paper](addlinkhere).
+An emperical evaluation of Amun using 13 real-world event logs could be found our recent [paper](addlinkhere).
 ### Prerequisite

 Installation of pm4py library for the support of XES files.